Jon Favreau

 Jon Favreau About the Creation of The Lion King

-In 2019, The Movies cartoon was released, in which Jon Favreau voiced one of the characters.
+In 2019, Favreau lent his voice to an animated film called The Movies.
 At the same time, the premiere of Spider-Man: Far from Home, where the actor played Happy Hogan, took place.

 • As a director, Jon Favreau is very cool.
 I love Iron Man